 Disclosure change or issue Detail Auditor recommendations Adjusted?
 Note 15 : Credited to Services In draft accounts within Note 15 Credited to Services, the department of transport grant amount was overstated by £3,019k which in turn overstated the total of credited to services disclosure.
 Management agreed to correct the total of department of transport grants from £12,002k to £8,983k which will make the total of credited to services of £1,201,814k.
-To update note 15 accordingly √ Note - this is disclosure only as the original overstatement was not recognised in the ledger.
+To update note 15 accordingly ✓ Note - this is disclosure only as the original overstatement was not recognised in the ledger.
 Note 35 : Dedicated School Grants: Following publication of the draft financial statements, management proposed an update to the disclosure of the dedicated school's grant note.
 The updates were purely presentation and did not impact the bottom line or the net reported position of the Council.
 We have audited the revised disclosure note and not identified any issues.
-To update note 35 accordingly 4 Note 6: Senior Officer Remuneration As part of the senior officers remuneration testing, we identified that pension contributions of £10,362 were not disclosed in respect of the Corporate Director Children, Young People & Education) .
+To update note 35 accordingly √ Note 6: Senior Officer Remuneration As part of the senior officers remuneration testing, we identified that pension contributions of £10,362 were not disclosed in respect of the Corporate Director Children, Young People & Education).
 Management has updated the note accordingly.
-To update note 6 accordingly ~ Note 16 - PPE During the 2021-22 audit it was noted that fully depreciated Vehicles, Plant and Equipment (VPE) no longer in use had not been written out from GBV and accumulated depreciation and management agreed that this would be actioned in 2022-23 as the figures involved at that stage were not material.
+To update note 6 accordingly ✓ Note 16 - PPE During the 2021-22 audit it was noted that fully depreciated Vehicles, Plant and Equipment (VPE) no longer in use had not been written out from GBV and accumulated depreciation and management agreed that this would be actioned in 2022-23 as the figures involved at that stage were not material.
 However, during the 2022-23 audit it became apparent that fully depreciated Schools IT had not been included within the analysis in 2021-22 and when taken into account the impact on GBV and accumulated depreciation is material and therefore a Prior Period Adjustment is required.
 This misstatement only impacts the disclosure note of Property, Plant and Equipment (PPE) and has no impact on the balance sheet nor general fund.
-To update note 16 accordingly ~ The prior period misstatement in the 01 April 2021 opening balance was £53.5 million.
+To update note 16 accordingly Partial The prior period misstatement in the 01 April 2021 opening balance was £53.5 million.
 An additional disclosure note has also been added to the financial statements to explain the PPA.
+Note, following our review there remains circa £6.8 million of fully depreciated VPE held on the balance sheet.
+This is where management have been unable to confirm that those assets no longer exist.
+Given the uncertainty, there is no positive audit evidence that they exist and this portion is being reported an unadjusted disclosure misstatement.
+This issue is disclosure only because it has no net impact on the balance sheet.
+As it is not material it does not impact our audit report.
+We have raised a control finding in the action plan for management to improve the processes they have to review and derecognise assets that no longer exist going forward.